-- 35 GACCs, in conjunction with NICC and local dispatch centers, are responsible - 36 for ensuring a coordinated response to wildland fire incidents and/or all-hazard - incidents under the National Response Framework (NRF) or other appropriate - authorities.
-GACCs mobilize and position resources (personnel, aircraft, - 39 supplies, and equipment) internally among local dispatch centers to meet - 40 existing and anticipated incident, preparedness, severity, wildland, and - prescribed fire needs, regardless of geographic location or agency affiliation. - 42 GACCs coordinate movement of resources within Geographic Area boundaries
+- 38 GACCs, in conjunction with NICC and local dispatch centers, are responsible - for ensuring a coordinated response to wildland fire incidents and/or all-hazard - 40 incidents under the National Response Framework (NRF) or other appropriate - authorities.
+GACCs mobilize and position resources (personnel, aircraft, - 42 supplies, and equipment) internally among local dispatch centers to meet

-- and allocate resources according to Geographic Area Multi-Agency - 2 Coordinating Group (GMAC) direction when competition for wildland fire - resources occurs within the Geographic Area.
-GACCs will ensure adequate fire - 4 suppression capability for local and/or Geographic Area managers, and enable - 5 sound planning and preparedness at all management levels. - 6 Geographic Areas will establish priorities for their incidents and wildland fires - 7 and report them to NICC.
-GACCs will notify NICC and adjoining GACCs of - the commitment of National Resources within their Area, and will notify the - 9 local dispatch offices and the NICC of Geographic Area drawdown decision and - 10 actions. - 11 Activities associated with the NRF will be accomplished utilizing established - 12 dispatch coordination procedures.
-The affected GACC will coordinate ordering - points with Regional Response Coordination Centers (RRCC) and Joint Field - 14 Offices (JFO).
+- existing and anticipated incident, preparedness, severity, wildland, and - 2 prescribed fire needs, regardless of geographic location or agency affiliation. - GACCs coordinate movement of resources within geographic area boundaries - 4 and allocate resources according to Geographic Area Multi-Agency - 5 Coordinating Group (GMAC) direction when competition for wildland fire - 6 resources occurs within the geographic area.
+GACCs will ensure adequate fire - 7 suppression capability for local and/or geographic area managers, and enable - 8 sound planning and preparedness at all management levels. - 9 Geographic areas will establish priorities for their incidents and wildland fires - and report them to NICC.
+GACCs will notify NICC and adjoining GACCs of - 11 the commitment of national resources within their area, and will notify the local - 12 dispatch offices and the NICC of geographic area drawdown decision and - 13 actions. - 14 Activities associated with the NRF will be accomplished utilizing established - 15 dispatch coordination procedures.
+The affected GACC will coordinate ordering - points with the Regional ESF #4 Coordinator and the ESF #4 Lead at the - 17 appropriate Regional Response Coordination Centers (RRCC) and Joint Field - 18 Offices (JFO).

-15 Management of Aviation Resources
+19 Management of Aviation Resources

-- 16 GACCs have established authorities and procedures for dispatching aviation - 17 resources.
-These procedures include: - Aircraft ordering protocols for fire, logistical and administrative flights; - Procedures for ordering agency-approved IR Mapping Aircraft and unmanned aircraft system (UAS); - Procedures for tracking of all aircraft within Geographic Area boundaries; - 22 Mechanisms for disseminating availability and commitment status - throughout the dispatch/coordination system; - Ordering and operational procedures between the GACC, dispatch center(s) and airtanker base(s); - Procedures for flight following (including protocols for use of Automated Flight Following (AFF) and initial call on the National Flight Following - 28 Frequency); - Procedures for ordering and establishing TFR's and operating guidelines for airspace deconfliction for Military Air Space (MTR, SUA, MOA) and - Restricted Areas.
+- 20 GACCs have established authorities and procedures for dispatching aviation resources.
+These procedures include: - 22 Aircraft ordering protocols for fire, logistical and administrative flights; - Procedures for ordering agency-approved IR mapping aircraft and unmanned aircraft system (UAS); - Procedures for tracking of all aircraft within geographic area boundaries; - Mechanisms for disseminating availability and commitment status throughout the dispatch/coordination system; - Ordering and operational procedures between the GACC, dispatch center(s) and airtanker base(s); - Procedures for flight following (including protocols for use of Automated Flight Following (AFF) and initial call on the National Flight Following Frequency); - Procedures for ordering and establishing TFR's and operating guidelines for airspace deconfliction for Military Air Space (MTR, SUA, MOA) and - Restricted Areas.
 GACCs will participate in planned airspace meetings annually; - Procedures for ordering and utilization of FAA temporary towers; - Procedures for reporting through the SAFECOM system; and - Procedures for reporting drone intrusions.

-36 Predictive Services
+40 Predictive Services

-- 37 The GACC and/or Predictive Service Managers will provide daily supervision - 38 of their respective Predictive Services programs, including developing GACC- - 39 specific operating plans.
-These plans will encompass the daily activities of the - 40 GACC Predictive Services program, including supervision, the flow of - 41 information within the GACC and Geographic Area, and the products produced - 42 for Geographic Area purposes.
-GACC and/or Predictive Service Managers will
+- 41 The GACC and/or Predictive Service managers will provide daily supervision of - 42 their respective Predictive Services programs, including developing GACC- - 43 specific operating plans.
+These plans will encompass the daily activities of the

-- have ultimate responsibility for ensuring GACC Predictive Services staff have - the appropriate allocation of time and resources to produce required national - products including the National 7-day Significant Fire Potential Outlook; the - 4 National Significant Wildland Fire Potential Outlook; and Fuels and Fire - 5 Behavior Advisories as needed.
+- 1 GACC Predictive Services program, including supervision, the flow of - 2 information within the GACC and geographic area, and the products produced - for geographic area purposes.
+GACC and/or Predictive Service managers will - have ultimate responsibility for ensuring GACC Predictive Services staff have - the appropriate allocation of time and resources to produce required national - products including the National 7-day Significant Fire Potential Outlook; the - 7 National Significant Wildland Fire Potential Outlook; and Fuels and Fire - 8 Behavior Advisories as needed.

-6 Local Dispatch Center Functional Responsibilities
+9 Local Dispatch Center Functional Responsibilities

-- 7 Local Dispatch centers are responsible for initial attack dispatching, - s coordination of communications, intelligence gathering and dissemination, and - 9 logistical support for local incidents and field operations.
+- 10 Local dispatch centers are responsible for initial attack dispatching, coordination - of communications, intelligence gathering and dissemination, and logistical - 12 support for local incidents and field operations.

-10 Initial Attack Dispatching
+13 Initial Attack Dispatching